PX4/PX4-Autopilot/misc/tools/README.txt

   General build instructions:

     cd kconfig-frontends
-    ./configure
+    ./configure --enable-mconf
     make
     make install

+  It is a good idea to add '--enable-mconf' on the 'configure' command line.
+  The kconfig-frontends make will generate many programs, but the NuttX build system only needs the 'kconfig-conf' and 'kconfig-mconf' programs.
+  If the requirements for 'kconfig-mconf' are not supported by your system, the kconfig-frontends configuration system will not build it.
+Adding the option --enable-mconf assures you that 'kconfig-mconf' will be built or if it is not built, it will tell you why it was not built.

-  To suppress the nconf and the graphical interfaces which are not used by
+  To suppress the 'nconf' and the graphical front-ends which are not used by NuttX, you can add:
-  NuttX:

-    ./configure --disable-gconf --disable-qconf
+    ./configure --enable-mconfig --disable-nconf --disable-gconf --disable-qconf
     make
     make install

   To suppress the graphical interfaces, use static libraries, and disable creation of other utilities:

-    ./configure --disable-shared --enable-static --disable-gconf --disable-qconf --disable-nconf --disable-utils make
+    ./configure --disable-shared --enable-static --enable-mconfig --disable-nconf --disable-gconf --disable-qconf --disable-nconf --disable-utils make
     make install

+  The default installation location for the tools is /usr/local/bin.
 You may require root privileges to 'make install'.

 --program-prefix=
 -----------------